Raising the voice of people with experience of homelessness

-Arch is very proud to be a partner on a unique project, Brighton and Hove’s Common Ambition – bringing together people with lived experience of homelessness, frontline providers, and commissioners, with the aim of improving health services and outcomes for people facing homelessness in Brighton and Hove.
+Arch is very proud to be a partner of this unique project that brings together people with lived experience of homelessness or drugs and alcohol harms, frontline providers, and commissioners, with the aim of improving health services and outcomes for people experiencing multiple compound needs in Brighton and Hove.

 The importance of co-production is highlighted by the CQC.
 Their report states: